App Development: User Guide

 Steps 2 and 3 above are not strictly separate steps.
 You will work on these simultaneously and switch back and forth as necessary.
 Both are a part of the same project and built using the same WebIDE - working on these two steps together is quite natural.

 You will build two different projects.
-The admin application is entirely generated; therefore, we do not add any custom code to it.
+The admin application is entirely generated.
+To maintain modularity, this will have only the admin app related customization, and we will not add any consumer apps to it.
 We will refer to this as the base (or foundation) project.
 As mentioned before, you can start with the provided Minimal project.

-You will build a second project to contain the business APIs and the front-end.
-Let us call this one as the extension project.
+You will build a second project to contain the front-end and the supporting business APIs.
+Let us call this one the extension project.

 1. Create a folder on your desktop to hold all project files.
 The admin app requires a configuration JSON and supporting customization files.
 Save local copies in this folder.